 But back to the pesticide issue.
 If you’ve used roach sprays on an infestation and noticed that they didn’t eliminate every roach, you aren’t alone.
 Cockroaches actually developed an aversion to cheap roach poisons over the years, and they pass their immunity down to their offspring.
 Glucose is a common ingredient in these chemicals, which prompted the roach to form a distaste for glucose and everything it’s found in.
 This is why professional pest control companies use different methods of roach control, rather than rely on synthetic chemicals.

-It’s also important to note that cockroaches have protective guts and therefore aren’t impacted by many pesticides.
+It’s also important to note that these pests have protective guts and therefore aren’t impacted by many pesticides.
 Their guts have natural antibiotics that fight off dangerous bacteria, which is why they can’t be killed by treatments that harm any other insect.
 But roaches need an excessive amount of water, so their Achilles heel (so to speak) is a unquenchable thirst.
 By eliminating their water source and targeting their habitat, a pest control technician effectively eliminates a roach problem.

 The Roach’s Enemy Is Romney